evolbioinfo/gotree/README.md

 *  reformat: Convert input file between nexus and newick formats
     * newick
     * nexus
-*  rename:      Rename tips of the input tree, given a map file
+*  rename:      Rename tips of the input tree, given a map file, or a regexp, or automatically
 *  reroot:      Reroot trees using an outgroup or at midpoint
     * midpoint
     * outgroup